gongahkia/yuho/logic/README.md

 > [!WARNING]
 > Continue to add these functions in Python to this file directory in the future
 >
-> 1. Simplify the line 68's logic fully, if not remove it for now to avoid confusion, also put in proper effort for this since it goes to SYNTAX.md
-> 1. Make every evaluated statement as atomic as possible, so propositional formulas evaluate to fundamental propositions.
-> 2. Prime Implicant
+> 1. Prime Implicant
-> 3. Don’t Care Conditions
+> 2. Don’t Care Conditions
-> 4. Tautology
+> 3. Tautology
-> 5. SAT Solvers
+> 4. SAT Solvers
-> 6. Multi-Level Minimization
+> 5. Multi-Level Minimization
-> 7. Factorization
+> 6. Factorization
-> 8. Complementation
+> 7. Complementation
-> 9. Heuristic minimzation
+> 8. Heuristic minimzation
-> 10. Add further examples of wrongful Yuho logic soon
+> 9. Add further examples of wrongful Yuho logic soon

 ## Usage